symlex/symlex/README.md

 REST services and single-page Web applications.

 It was soon noticed that Pimple - the service container that comes with Silex - feels cumbersome for developers coming from Symfony and makes it hard to reuse existing code.
-In addition, most Silex examples and applications access the service container from all parts of the code (not only the framework itself), which circumvents inversion of control and leads to awkward testability.
-Symlex therefore promotes the strict use of dependency injection and combines the convenience of the Symfony service container with the speed of Silex.
+In addition, many Silex code examples and even real-world applications accessed the service container from all parts of the code (not only the framework itself), which circumvents inversion of control and leads to awkward testability.
+Symlex therefore promotes the strict use of dependency injection and combines the convenience of a full-fledged service container with the speed of a micro-framework.

 Today, Symlex has its own routing component (based on Symfony 4) and does not use Silex anymore.
 The framework has proven to be useful for a large number of different applications.
 Some of them were based on the regular